 Choose the right corporate entity

 You’ll need to determine if you want the business to be organized as a partnership, LLC, S Corporation, or C Corporation.
 The first three options are pass-through entities, so profits and losses are distributed to the owners who are taxed on them.

 While partnerships, LLCs, and S-corps must file informational returns with the IRS, they do not pay taxes on profits independently.
 However, each has more restrictions on ownership than a C Corp does.
 C Corps are taxed as independent entities, creating the potential for double taxation as the company is taxed on profits and shareholders are taxed on distributed profits.

 If your exit strategy will also involve the sale of shares or an IPO, rather than an asset sale, organizing as a C Corp is often the preferred approach despite the risk of double taxation.
 Startups (typically) do not distribute dividends, as income is reinvested into the venture, so the biggest downside of a C Corp is not a major concern.
 Additionally, C Corps are consider “qualified small businesses” which can allow individual investors to take advantage of the Qualified Small Business Stock tax deduction, which we explain below.

 Early employees of startups often receive stock options, which can be converted to stock by paying the exercise price.
 In cases where companies allow for early exercise and the share price is low enough that employees can afford to exercise their options quickly, this can also provide some substantial tax savings as well.

 Early exercise of options will enable employees to hold their shares for long enough that they can be taxed at lower long-term capital gains rates.
-However, if they early exercise and don’t file the 83(b) for their individual taxes, the IRS won’t recognize ownership of the share until it’s been fully vested.
+However, if they exercise early and don’t file the 83(b) for their individual taxes, the IRS won’t recognize ownership of the share until it’s been fully vested.
 More on this below.